Executive

 His involvement on UBCM’s Economic Development and Health and Social Development Committees has been invaluable in highlighting the needs of the Metro region.

 Jen serves as the Director for Metro Vancouver’s (MV) only electoral area, which includes approximately 18,000 people on the UBC peninsula, and a number of rural communities and islands across the MV region.
-She was elected in a by-election in 2019, and serves on MV’s Finance, Climate Action and Mayor’s committees, as well as the MV board.
-Jen is a member of Translink’s Mayor’s Council and the Ocean Watch Action Committee, and also sits on the Board for the Metro Vancouver Zero Emission Innovation Centre, Ecomm and the Fraser Valley Regional District Library.
+She is in her second term of office and serves on a number of committees, as well as the board of the Metro Vancouver Regional District and Translink’s Mayor’s Council.
+Jen is a member of Translink’s Mayor’s Council.
+Jen brings a unique perspective to the LMLA executive as a representative of both urban and rural communities.

 Prior to entering politics, Jen utilized her doctoral degree in public health to help manage complex health projects in various countries across Africa for ten years, and still consults in public health.